Worksop Over 55’s Walking Football Group sponsor Hot Meals in Half-term

-Worksop walking football group helps fund hot meals for families over half-term
+Worksop walking football group helps fund hot meals for Worksop families over half-term

-A local over 55’s Walking Football group has generously donated £300 to the Crossing Church, Newcastle Street, Worksop to help provide local families with hot meals during half-term.
+An over-55s’ walking football group has donated £300 to a Worksop church to help provide local families with hot meals during half-term.

-Alan Reynolds and Mark Eden of the Worksop Over 55’s Walking Football group, spotted a Facebook post advertising that The Crossing Church is to serve hot meals for school families through half-term, and decided to sponsor the cause.
+Alan Reynolds and Mark Eden, of the Worksop over-55s’ walking football group, spotted a Facebook post highlighting how The Crossing Church, on Newcastle Street, Worksop town centre, is to serve hot meals for school families through half-term, and decided to sponsor the cause.

 The church is collaborating with Bassetlaw Food Bank to provide meals for families who might otherwise struggle with hot meals in the absence of government provision during school holidays.

-Church Deacon, Emily Hoe-Crook, met with the football team before their latest regional tournament to receive the donation of £300 from the team and individuals affiliated with the club.
-She said: “This money will directly provide meals served at The Crossing Monday to Friday from 17 to 28 October.
+Emily Hoe-Crook, church deacon, met with the football team before their latest regional tournament to receive the donation of £300 from the team and individuals affiliated with the club.

 Most Popular